-Christian J. Kay, Emerita Professor of English Language at the University of Glasgow, died peacefully on 4 June 2016 aged 76.
-Over the course of her long career she was an exceptional and generous scholar, and a good and close friend to many of her colleagues.
+Professor Christian J. Kay (1940-2016) died peacefully on 4 June 2016 aged 76.
+Over the course of her long career she was an exceptional and generous scholar, and a good and close friend to many who worked with her.

 First employed by Glasgow in 1969 to work on the Historical Thesaurus of English in its infancy, Kay was later appointed to a lectureship in the then Department of English Language, being named Director of the Thesaurus in 1989 and promoted to Professor in 1996.
 In her own words: "I never intended to be an academic.
 I worked in journalism, English-language teaching and publishing before becoming a research assistant and then a lecturer at Glasgow.
 The common thread is an interest in language."

 Despite retiring in 2005, Christian continued to pursue the completion of the Thesaurus, finally published in 2009 to worldwide acclaim.
 In 2013, the University awarded her an honorary DLitt in recognition of her extraordinary service to the study of the English language.